Modern Warfare (Community): Production

 The episode was written by Emily Cutler and directed by Justin Lin, his third directing credit for the season and series.

 Cultural references

 The episode is an affectionate parody of such action movies as Die Hard, Terminator 2, The Matrix, Rambo, Scarface, The Warriors, Hard Boiled, and Battle Royale.

 In addition, Abed comments that Jeff and Britta's relationship lacks the heart and soul of Ross Geller and Rachel Green's relationship from the television series Friends, and that of Sam Malone and Diane Chambers from Cheers.

+In the scene where Chang and Dean are in the office at 2am, Chang was holding a stuffed toy while sitting cross-legged.
+This is a nod to the winner Mai in Battle Royale, who appeared bloody but smiling while holding a stuffed toy after winning the Battle Royale.